 Once you know everything about your product or service and have spent hours rehearsing your speech, it’s time to prepare your third and most crucial component: your PowerPoint deck.

-Your deck is not a script, but it’s there to help your audience visualize what you have to say.
+Your deck is not a script, but it’s there to help your audience visualize what you have to say, so keep it as simple and understandable as possible.

 You can even hire professional PowerPoint specialists to help you design a deck that effectively sells your pitch.